martinjzhang/scDRS/README.md

 ## References
-[Zhang*, Hou*, et al. “Polygenic enrichment distinguishes disease associations of individual cells in single-cell RNA-seq data"](https://www.biorxiv.org/content/10.1101/2021.09.24.461597v2), accepted in principle at Nat Genet.
+[Zhang*, Hou*, et al. “Polygenic enrichment distinguishes disease associations of individual cells in single-cell RNA-seq data"](https://www.biorxiv.org/content/10.1101/2021.09.24.461597v2), accepted in principle at Nat Genet, 2022.

 ### Code and data to reproduce results of the paper
 See [scDRS_paper](https://github.com/martinjzhang/scDRS_paper) for more details ([experiments](./experiments) folder is deprecated).
 Data are at [figshare](https://figshare.com/projects/Single-cell_Disease_Relevance_Score_scDRS_/118902).